sigoden/aichat/README.md

 > .model ollama:llama2
 ```

-> You can easily enter enter model name using autocomplete.
+> You can easily enter model name using autocomplete.

 ### `.role` - let the AI play a role